 Smartphone Essential # 2: Backup Battery

 Unless you keep your phone in Airplane mode all day, your phone battery will most likely be dead from usage at the end of your vacation day.
 That’s why I like to travel with a phone case that comes with an internal battery, so I don’t have to worry about extra items to carry around.
-Mophie carries a line of battery phone cases for all different phone styles and sizes.
-I personally like the Juice Pack Air since it’s lightweight and doesn’t add too much bulk.
+CASELY offers their powerful charging cases in a variety of popular designs starting at just $37.

 Smartphone Essential # 3: Protective Shield Glass